juan-arroyo/app-console-table/README.md

 #Notes:

-This is my first program in the console of Node
+This is my first program in the console of Node.
+Recuerde instalar modulos de node antes de correr los scripts : npm install

 ```
 Options: